 - An orthopedic clinic and a free-standing imaging center with the latest technology on its first floor.

 - Diagnostic X-ray, MRI, CT, ultrasound, and DEXA bone density scanning.
 A standing CT machine, one of the first in the country, completes images while a patient bears weight on an injured joint.

 - Primary care; sports medicine; a multi-disciplinary clinic with specialists in cardiology, endocrinology, rheumatology, neurology, and allergy and immunology; and laboratory services.

 - Enhanced rehabilitation services: 6,000-square-feet of space with spectacular views of Pikes Peak, where patients receive physical, speech and occupational therapy for a myriad of medical needs.

 Grandview is a one-stop campus with no-hassle parking and easy access to clinics and services.
-Grandview Hospital is the only hospital in southern Colorado certified by the Joint Commission for total hip and total knee replacement.
 Grandview’s orthopedic surgeons specialize in all types of surgeries for hand, shoulder, hip, knee, foot and ankle and other sports-related injuries.

 A rehabilitation center with a view

 On the third floor of the Grandview Medical Center, a new rehabilitation center for patients who need rehabilitation is open.
 The outpatient rehabilitation program, which benefits those who need to restore function, improve mobility, relieve pain and prevent or limit disabilities, offers:

 - Incontinence treatment